mysql/mysql-shell-plugins/gui/backend/readme.md

 <!--- cSpell:ignore Keychain mkdir --->

 # MySQL Shell GUI Backend
 This folder contains all the code for the MySQL Shell GUI (short: MSG) backend.
-This consists of two parts:

-- The prototype code, for which there is a [separate prototype readme](./prototype.md).
-- The actual backend with the python webserver and mockup code for development + tests.

 # Environment Setup
 The backend is written as a python plugin for the MySQL Shell and hence needs to be in the usual plugin folder for it to recognize the new functionality.
 The plugin provides two parts of functionality: